Minimizing Environmental Impact

-Throughout the previous three fiscal years, similar water filtration systems were installed at Pick-n-Pull California stores in Moss Landing, Richmond, Sacramento and Rocklin.
+Similar water filtration systems were installed at Pick-n-Pull California stores in Moss Landing, Richmond, Sacramento and Rocklin.
 These systems consist of multiple water clarifiers, large solid settling and water retention tanks and passive/pressurized sand-filter systems.
 Each of these systems ensures clean stormwater discharge and regulatory compliance.

 Water Quality Performance and Habitat Restoration

 In fiscal 2013, Schnitzer's Johnston, RI metal recycling facility completed a significant redesign of the facility's environmental infrastructure by commissioning a state-of-the-art stormwater collection and treatment system.
-Prior to July 2012, the facility's stormwater runoff was collected and treated through solids separation and passive oil water separators before discharging offsite.
+Previously, the facility's stormwater runoff was collected and treated through solids separation and passive oil water separators before discharging offsite.
 To improve the quality of stormwater discharging from the facility, we made significant environmental capital investments to upgrade the existing stormwater system.
 A 350,000-gallon above-ground stormwater storage tank was installed, along with four bio-retention swales and a multi-stage pump station with four submersible pumps.
 The new storage tank collects stormwater runoff from the facility and provides an aeration system which helps reduce oxygen demand and prevent solids from accumulating in the tank bottom.
 Oil-water separators remove oil and solids from stormwater before the pumping station transfers stormwater at a peak flow rate of 6,000 gallons per minute, equal to a rainfall rate of approximately one inch per hour, into a newly constructed storage tank and bio-retention swales.
 The bio-retention swales are elongated concrete-walled channels which operate by gravity flow to filter pre-treated stormwater before conveyance to surface water discharge points.
 To the untrained eye, these swales are difficult to notice as they are integrated into the native vegetation, yet remain easily accessible for frequent monitoring, maintenance and emergency overflow access.